Posts

 PUTNEY OLD BURIAL GROUND

 PUTNEY OLD BURIAL GROUND.
-(POBG) THIS IS A WORK IN PROGRESS, any comments, or typos spotted etc, you're welcome to email me Maggie Jones at maggieinlondon@outlook.com Copyright Maggie Jones 2021.
-Last updated May 2025.
+(POBG) THIS IS A WORK IN PROGRESS, any comments, or typos spotted etc, you're welcome to email me Maggie Jones at maggieinlondon@outlook.com PLEASE NOTE, THIS HAS BEEN PRINTED AND IS AVAILABLE TO READ IN THE REFERENCE SHELVES OF PUTNEY LIBRARY (July 2025).
+Copyright Maggie Jones 2021.
+Last updated August 2025.
 A brief history of Putney.
 Putney was at one time a small hamlet on the south bank of the River Thames, it lies about four miles from central London.
 It has a long history going back approximately 1000 years, originally named Putelei, it was referred as such in the Doomsday Book of 1086.
 T here is evidence that the Romans were settled in the area nearly 2000 years ago.
 In the 17th century the population began to grow steadily as a result of the King's Road becoming established.
 King Charles 11 (1630 -1685) would travel from Chelsea to Kew in south west London.
-The King's Road was established as a private road solely for the king.
-At some point on his journey from Chelsea, which is on the north side of the Tham...
+The King's Road was established a...